-A preventative maintenance plan is comprised of three key components:
+Creating a maintenance plan includes the three key components:

 A schedule, which determines what types of assets are to be maintained (e.g. the exit lights on every floor of a building), what tasks are to be performed on those asset types (e.g. to create a checklist of all the working exit lights), when tasks are to be performed on those asset types in relative terms (i.e. monthly and quarterly for all the assets, or per assets).

-One or more locations that the schedule is applied to, which determines where planned jobs will be performed (i.e. Customer head office), when planned jobs will occur at each location in specific terms (i.e. monthly and quarterly, starting on the 1st of January), who the planned jobs should be assigned to.
+One or more locations that the schedule is applied to, which determines where the planned jobs will be performed, when the planned jobs will occur at each location in specific terms, and who should the planned jobs be assigned to.

-The actual job that is created by the schedule, which includes the job location, customer name, contact details and so on (as determined via the location that the schedule is applied to), one or more assigned technicians (as determined via the location the schedule is applied to), a list of tasks (as defined on the schedule), per asset (as automatically determined from the location that the schedule is applied to).
+The actual job is created by the schedule, with the job location, customer name, contact details and so on (as determined via the location that the schedule is applied to), one or more assigned technicians, a list of tasks per asset.

-Once a schedule has been applied to a location, thereby executing the maintenance plan, you can view the planned job events, per site or per asset, including the ability to move or skip each event as necessary.
+Once a schedule has been applied to a location, you can view the planned job events per site or per asset, including the ability to move or skip each event as necessary.

 Creating a new maintenance schedule

-STEP 2 Define a new schedule to ensure that the required jobs are automatically created on the days you plan to action preventative maintenance for your customers.
+A new schedule will ensure that the required jobs are automatically created on the days you plan to action preventative maintenance for your customers.

-You can configure the maintenance schedule to create jobs in the following two ways:
+The scheduled preventative jobs will have to be created with the necessary tasks and assets.
+You can configure the maintenance schedule to create jobs in the following ways:

-This mode will create one job with tasks for multiple assets at any location where the schedule is applied.
+This mode of setting up the scheduled jobs will create one job with tasks for multiple assets at any location where the schedule is applied.

-In the example below, the scheduled job created per location includes a task to be performed on two assets, both belonging to the asset type 'Lights' defined in the maintenance schedule configuration.
+In the example below, the scheduled job created per location includes a task to be performed on two assets, both belonging to the asset type 'Lights' as was defined in the maintenance schedule configuration.

-The jobs will be created automatically after the locations Maintenance Starts date.
-You can view the Maintenance Starts date on the location's profile (where the location can be site, building, room or floor).
+The jobs will be created automatically after the location's Maintenance Starts date.
+You can view the Maintenance Starts date on the location's profile.
+Here, the location can be site, building, room or floor.

-This mode will create one job per asset at any location where the schedule is applied.
+This mode of setting up the scheduled jobs will create one job per asset at any location where the schedule is applied.

-The example below shows two separate jobs created for the two assets of the predefined asset type called 'Airconditioner' installed at the location at which the preventative maintenance is scheduled.
+The example below shows two separate jobs that are created for the two different assets of the asset type 'Airconditioner'.
+These assets are installed at the location at which the preventative maintenance is scheduled.

-The jobs will be created automatically after each asset's Maintenance Starts date.
+The jobs will be created automatically after each of the asset's Maintenance Starts date.
 You can view the Maintenance Starts date on the asset's profile as shown in the example below:

 By default, the Maintenance Starts date of an asset is considered to be the date when the asset was created, and the maintenance start date takes effect only when the location of that asset is already activated to run the maintenance schedule.